 One of the most important functions of modern zoos is to contribute to conservation.
-Population management or breeding programmes for endangered species are one of the ways this is achieved.
+Population management or ex-situ breeding programmes for endangered species are one of the ways this is achieved.
 The animals born in captivity are sometimes used to boost populations in the wild but, in most cases, the aim of these programmes is to create a sustainable back-up population, or Noah's Ark, should the fortunes of the wild population really take a turn for the worse.
 In the same way that you make a back-up of your computer files.
 You hope you'll never need them but if your computer crashes, you're glad you have them.
 A second objective is to use these populations for educational purposes, to raise funds for conservation programmes and for scientific research.
-Breeding programmes are therefore set up not only for endangered species but also for species which are of great importance for their educational value and which, without intensive management, are at risk of disappearing from zoo collections.
+Ex-situ programmes are therefore set up not only for endangered species but also for species which are of great importance for their educational value and which, without intensive management, are at risk of disappearing from zoo collections.
 International collaboration and close coordination is crucial to this objective.

 An individual zoo can obviously not set up a breeding programme alone.
 This is always done in collaboration with other zoos; in our case, with fellow members of the European Association of Zoos and Aquaria (EAZA).